jwagner/simplex-noise.js/README.md

 ## Credits
 This is mostly a direct javascript port of the [Java implementation](http://webstaff.itn.liu.se/~stegu/simplexnoise/SimplexNoise.java) by Stefan Gustavson and Peter Eastman.

+The integrated pseudo random generator is based on code by by Johannes Baagøe.

 The typescript definition has been provided by [Neonit](https://github.com/Neonit).